[wpforms id="406" title="false" description="false"]

 The Strasburg Railroad is open all year, visit their website for more information.

-They are four farmers market around Lancaster, all selling Amish goods.
+There are four farmers’ markets around Lancaster, all selling Amish goods.
 All of these markets carry homegrown and homemade products from many different vendors.

 You can find homemade baked goods, spices, jellies, and canning products in addition to wood products, quilts, and paintings.
 Vendors bring meats, fruits, and vegetables as well as soft pretzels and funnel cakes.